project-nv/night-vision/docs/docs/guide/data-struct/script-object.md

 - **Type:** `string`

-Script type (name) defines the script that will be used for execution.
+Script type (name) defines a script that will be used for execution.
 The library performs a lookup over *iScripts* in the `Scripts` component to find a matching script.
 If not found, the script wont be executed.

 ## script.props <img src="/robot.png" class="rh-tag" title="robot" /> <img src="/human.png" class="rh-tag" title="human" />